Xishuangbanna Dai Autonomous Prefecture: Culture

-The Six famous tea mountains region (六大茶山 (Liù Dà Chá Shān)) located in the prefecture produce some of the most highly regarded Pu-erh tea in the 20th century.
+The six famous tea mountains region (六大茶山 (Liù Dà Chá Shān)) located in the prefecture produces some of the most highly regarded Pu-erh tea in the 20th century.

 Xishuangbanna is rich in nature, historical and cultural resources, noted for its folklore, rain forests, rare plants, and wildlife.
 Its major tourist attractions include Menglun Tropical Botanical Garden, Manfeilong Pagodas (Tanuozhuanglong), Jingzhen Pavilion, Wild Elephant Gully, Dai people's village at Ganlanba.
 The Manchunman Buddhist Temple, which has a history of more than 1400 years, is also a very popular tourist attraction.
 The complex is made up of four parts, the main hall, the sutra collection pavilion, the gold pagoda, and the drum tower.
 The temple is well known within the Southeast Asian region and each year attracts Buddhist monks and visitors from Sri Lanka, Thailand, Myanmar and Laos.

 The well-known traditional festival is the Dai New Year, known as the Water-Splashing Festival.
 It lasts for three days from April 13 to 15.
-Besides the water festival event it also consists of some other events such as Dragon boat races, the firing of indigenous missiles, flying Kongming Lamps.
+Besides the water festival event it also consists of some other events such as dragon boat races, the firing of indigenous missiles, and flying Kongming lamps.

 Transport

-Since the opening of the Xishuangbanna Gasa Airport (formerlyJinghong International Airpor) in 1990, traveling to Xishuangbanna by air has become more popular and convenient and there are daily flights connecting Xishuangbanna with Kunming City.
+Since the opening of the Xishuangbanna Gasa International Airport (formerly Jinghong International Airport) in 1990, traveling to Xishuangbanna by air has become more popular and convenient and there are daily flights connecting Xishuangbanna with Kunming City.
 The area also has air connections with Dali, Chengdu and Bangkok.
 The Xishuangbanna Airport is 6 km south of Jinghong City.

 There are also bus routes to places all over Yunnan and neighboring provinces.

 It is 590 kilometers from Kunming to Jinghong.
 Long-distances buses depart from Kunming South Station and arrive at Jinghong Bus Station, costing CNY 210–250, which is about 8–10 hours duration.

-In October 2010, plans were announced for a 530 km railway linking Xishuangbanna to Vientiane, Laos; connections to Thailand are also possible.
+In October 2010, plans were announced for a 530 km railway linking Xishuangbanna to Vientiane, Laos; the railway is now completed and in operation.
+Connections to Thailand are also possible.